justinmiller33/CampaignFinances/README.md

 # CampaignFinances
-Ongoing research on the inequalities present in campaign fundraising for Massachusetts State Elections.
+Concluded research on the inequalities present in campaign fundraising for Massachusetts State Elections.

 ## Topics of Focus
 **Disparity Caused by Out of District Donations**